 - What is your preferred fuel source?
 Don’t forget to specify what type of fuel source you’ll be using, whether it be electric, propane, NG, or diesel/heating oil.
 Some job sites have easy access to certain types of fuel.

-All of these questions are important in determining the proper heating solution for a construction site.
+All of these questions are important when determining the proper heating solution for a construction site.

-Priority Rental offers construction heater rentals and consulting.
-You may also want to check out our main temporary heater page.
-Priority Rental usually recommends an on-site evaluation to assess the job site’s needs and make a recommendation for a heating solution.
-Priority Rental also offered emergency delivery of heating equipment and great pricing on construction heater rentals.
+We recommend an on-site evaluation to assess the job site’s needs and make a recommendation for a heating solution.
+Priority Rental also offers emergency delivery of heating equipment and great pricing on construction heater rentals.
+To get started on the rental process, contact us today.